Moving a VM to a different availability zone

 Moving a VM using a special command

-When a VM is moved to a different availability zone using the management console or the CLI, its metadata and ID will be preserved.
-The VM will be moved to the new availability zone together with all the disks attached to it.
+When you move a VM to a different availability zone using the management console or the CLI, its metadata and ID will remain unchanged.
+All disks attached to the VM will also be transferred to the new availability zone.

 Note

 The time it takes to move a VM to a different availability zone depends on the size of its disks.
-It takes about 10 minutes to move a 100 GB disk.
+As an example, a 100 GB disk typically migrates within 10 minutes.

 In some cases, the migration may take longer if you are moving it to the ru-central1-d